 By Public Transport

-You can of course plan a trip to Chandratal lake by public transport.
-However, there isn’t any direct bus though you can still work it out if you like adventure.
+You can think, of course, plan a trip to Chandratal Lake by public transport.
+However, there isn’t any direct bus though you can still work it out if you like an adventure.

 Manali to Chandratal by Bus

-There are two HRTC buses which run between Manali and Kaza every morning, as soon as the road to Spiti Valley from Manali get open in the season, mostly in June.
+There are two HRTC buses that run between Manali and Kaza every morning, as soon as the road to Spiti Valley from Manali gets open in the season, mostly in June.
 You can hop on to any of these buses.